Kyren Williams among best bets for anytime touchdown scorer picks on TNF

-Rams vs. 49ers anytime touchdown scorer picks, predictions, odds: Target Kyren Williams on TNF
+Rams vs. 49ers anytime touchdown scorer picks, predictions, betting odds: Target Kyren Williams on TNF

 The SportsLine Projection Model has locked in its top anytime TD scorer picks for San Francisco vs. Los Angeles on Thursday Night Football

 An NFC West rivalry will kick off Week 5 of the NFL season as the Los Angeles Rams host the San Francisco 49ers for Thursday Night Football.
 This game will feature two great running backs, with Kyren Williams and Christian McCaffrey looking like two of the league's true bellcow ball carriers through the first month of the season.
 Williams is listed as high as -185 in the latest NFL anytime touchdown scorer odds, while you can find McCaffrey to score a TD for as high as -120.
-Both players are expected to receive heavy workloads on Thursday, with McCaffrey's over/under for rushing yards set at 64.5 and Williams' set at 67.5.
+McCaffrey could see a heavy workload on Thursday with quarterback Brock Purdy (toe) and wide receiver Ricky Pearsall (knee).
 So who's the better bet for Rams vs. 49ers, and who else should you be targeting for NFL anytime TD scorer bets?

 Targeting NFL player props is one way to approach NFL odds at online sports betting sites for Thursday Night Football in Week 5.
 With NFL props available for almost every player in 49ers vs. Rams at top online sportsbooks, SportsLine's proven computer model can help you find value to add to your Rams vs. 49ers NFL picks.
 They can also help new users take advantage of sportsbook promos like the latest BetMGM bonus code, where new users can get up to $1,500 back in bonus bets if their first bet loses: